OctopusDeploy/blog/blog/2023-05/cloud-nomad-architectures/index.md

 ## Conclusion

-Cloud-native architectures lend themselves well to satisfying Conway's Law with minimal complexity.
-A key measure of their success should be how easy it is to move your workloads to different cloud providers or back to your on-prem infrastructure.
+When designing software, it's common for developers to create an abstraction to make it easier to change the selected database.
+In many cases, the database switch never happens.
+A far more common scenario is changing where software runs.
+The core idea of cloud-nomad architecture is ensuring you can move the application without major changes.
+A key measure of success should be how easy it is to move your workloads to different cloud providers or back to your on-prem infrastructure.

 Happy deployments!